 I want to be certified or receive certification in restorative practices.
-Should I get a Master's Degree, a Graduate Certificate or become a Licensed Trainer?
+Should I get a Master's Degree, a Graduate Certificate or become a restorative practices trainer?

 These are very different but related options:

 Our Master of Science in Restorative Practices is an advanced degree that will prepare you to make systemic changes in your work environment and community.

 Our Graduate Certificate will prepare you to become an expert practitioner in your setting.
 This program establishes a foundational understanding of how restorative practices work.

 Learn more about both of our graduate programs.